加拿大取代了反犹太主义和仇视伊斯兰教的特使,在日益两极分化和反应不一的情况下,设立了一个更广泛的仇恨咨询理事会。

-Canada replaced antisemitism and Islamophobia envoys with a broader hate advisory council on Feb.
-4, 2026, amid rising polarization and mixed reactions.
+Canada replaced antisemitism and Islamophobia envoys with a broader hate advisory council amid rising polarization and mixed reactions.

 尽管马克·卡尼总理先前承诺保留这些职位, 但由总理马克·米勒(Marc Miller)宣布的这一举动标志着从目标角色向更广泛咨询机构的转变。